Santos-Bay/BeHo_Mice_Luisa_PhD_Study/README.md

 # BeHo_Mice_Luisa_PhD_Study

-I'm a PhD candidate at the University of Copenhagenm, Center for Evolutionary Hologenomics.
+I'm a PhD candidate at the University of Copenhagen, Center for Evolutionary Hologenomics.
 My PhD is atm entitled "The bugs and behaviours of animals – Hologenomics as a tool for studying the role of the gut microbiota in mammalian behaviour".
 The main aim of PhD thesis is to investigate how/if the gut microbiome influences animal behaviour using a hologenomic approach.
 I have two research studies in my PhD to assess this and they are called:
 1. Fox study (alias: behavioural fox study, fox project)
 2. Mice study (alias: BeHo study, BeHo project, behavioural hologenomics mice study)